 There are so many reasons to choose these fish (although they can easily be substituted for any other), but the other ingredients are not chosen by accident.
 Beets provide important carbohydrates to feed the brain and help your body to produce happy hormones.
 They also help increase blood flow, and are generally high in vitamin and mineral content.
 This is why, even though their preparation takes the longest, they are an important part of the recipe.
 Their earthy flavor also helps to balance the bright acidity of the lemon.

-The dressing balances the rich flavor of the fish with the sour, pungent and slightly spicy flavors of lemon and mustard, with herbs and olives adding layers of complexity.
+The dressing balances the rich flavor of the fish with the sour, pungent and slightly spicy flavors of lemon and mustard, with herbs and olives adding layers of complexity to the sardine salad.
 The brightest part of the whole dish comes from the lemon zest, and it is complemented by the other ingredients, becoming more balanced the longer it is allowed to meld.

 It is prepared by first zesting the lemon peel into a high sided, small bowl.
 If you don’t have a lemon zester, use an alternate grater, or even cut off the peel and then dice well.
 By zesting right into the bowl, you keep more of the essential oils, which provide the aroma and main flavor.
 Next squeeze the lemon juice into the same bowl, and stir in the mustard, chopped olives, herbs, salt and pepper and stir to combine.